-Operator Input

-CTRL-C CTRL-A
+Operator Input Comments CTRL-C CTRL-A Enters the program Aborts the prog

 Enters the program monitor (see Note 7 below).
 Aborts the program, returns voltages to nominal levels and returns to DTOS.

 The following notes summarize information appearing in the text file portion of the program listings.
 For more detailed information, refer to the appropriate listing.